 Catherine Higgs, Senior Lecturer, University of the West of England

-This one day workshop prepares a group of staff to make applications for HEA Fellowship at a specific category.
-The workshop provides dedicated space to focus on the requirements of Fellowship, review example applications and planning applications.
+These one-day workshops prepare a group of staff to make applications for Fellowship at a specific category.
+The workshops can be run remotely and provide a dedicated space to focus on the requirements of Fellowship, review example applications relevant to participants’ contexts and to plan applications.

 Workshops are delivered by Senior or Principal Fellows and draw on examples relevant to the institution’s and participants’ contexts.